-Students who transfer into the College of Liberal Arts must complete at least 30 semester hours of course work as a student registered through the College and at least half of the courses required in the major at Temple.
+Students who transfer into the College of Liberal Arts must complete at least 30 semester hours of coursework as a student registered through the college and at least half of the courses required in the major at Temple University.

-All College of Liberal Arts undergraduate courses are divided into two kinds:
+All College of Liberal Arts undergraduate courses are divided into four kinds: